Canardoux/flutter_sound/README.md

 An AudioSession provides finer grained control over how the audio is played as well as been able to monitor playback and respond to user events.

 The `AudioSession` also allows you to play multiple audio files using the same session.

-Maintaining the same session is important if you are using the OS' audio UI for user control.
+Maintaining the same session is important if you are using the OSs' audio UI for user control.
-If you don't use a single `AudioSession` then the user will experience flicker between tracks as the OS' audio player is destroyed and recreated between each track.
+If you don't use a single `AudioSession` then the user will experience flicker between tracks as the OSs' audio player is destroyed and recreated between each track.

 The `Album` class provides an easy to use method of utilising a single session without the complications of an `AudioSession`.